-\emph{Introduction.}--- In condensed matter physics, the topological phases of matter have attracted overwhelming interest over the years due to their exotic bulk phenomena and robust boundary effects\cite{Hasan10RMP, QiXL11RMP, Bernevig13Book, Franz15RMP, AsbothJ16, WenXG17RMP, BergholtzEJ21RMP, MoessnerR21Book}.
-Disorders are ubiquitous in real quantum matter, and Anderson localization is disorder-induced localization and plays an important role in quantum matter\cite{Anderson58PR,AbrahamsE79PRL,LeePA81PRL,GadeR93NPB,deMouraFABF98PRL,IzrailevFM99PRL}.
-The presence of disorder can change the topological properties of system.
-For example, the strong disorder could induce gapped topological Anderson insulators (TAIs) \cite{LiJ09PRL,GrothCW09PRL,GuoHM10PRL, XingYX11PRB, MondragonShem14PRL, AltlandA14PRL2, XiaoZY23PRL}, ungapped TAIs\cite{XuDW12PRB,YangYB21PRB,RenMN24PRL}, Chern TAIs\cite{SuY16PRB}, and topological inverse Anderson insulators\cite{ZuoZW24PRB}.
-The robustness against disorder is a defining property of the topological quantum states.
-The physical mechanism of topological edge states in the topological Anderson insulating phases could be explained by effective medium theory\cite{GrothCW09PRL}.
-In contrast to the band gap of topological insulators, the TAI states are protected by a mobility gap\cite{ZhangYY12PRB}.
+The physical mechanism of topological edge states in the topological Anderson insulating phases could be explained by effective medium theory \cite{GrothCW09PRL}.
+In contrast to the band gap of topological insulators, the TAI states are protected by a mobility gap \cite{ZhangYY12PRB}.
 In general, TAI with distinct symmetries are characterized by distinct topological invariants.
-For example, the winding number classifies the chiral or particle-hole symmetries protected TAIs\cite{MeierEJ18SCI,ZuoZW22PRA,LiuSN22PLA}.
-Realization of the higher-order TAIs demands the satisfaction of corresponding point group symmetry\cite{YangYB21PRB,ZhangWX21PRL}.
-Additionally, the inversion symmetry\cite{VeluryS21PRB}, time-reversal symmetry\cite{LiJ09PRL}, and average symmetry\cite{FulgaIC14PRB, ZhangJ22PRB,MaRC23PRX} could induce and protect the TAI states.
-Remarkably, the TAIs with different symmetries have been experimentally observed in disordered cold atomic systems\cite{MeierEJ18SCI}, photonic crystals\cite{StuetzerS18NT,LiuGG20PRL,CuiXH22PRL,RenMN24PRL}, and electric circuits\cite{ZhangWX21PRL}.
+For example, the winding number classifies the chiral or particle-hole symmetries protected TAIs \cite{MeierEJ18SCI,ZuoZW22PRA,LiuSN22PLA}.
+Realization of the higher-order TAIs demands the satisfaction of corresponding point group symmetry \cite{YangYB21PRB,ZhangWX21PRL}.
+Additionally, the inversion symmetry \cite{VeluryS21PRB}, time-reversal symmetry \cite{LiJ09PRL}, and average symmetry \cite{FulgaIC14PRB, ZhangJ22PRB,MaRC23PRX} could induce and protect the TAI states.
+Remarkably, the TAIs with different symmetries have been experimentally observed in disordered cold atomic systems \cite{MeierEJ18SCI}, photonic crystals \cite{StuetzerS18NT,LiuGG20PRL,CuiXH22PRL,RenMN24PRL}, and electric circuits \cite{ZhangWX21PRL}.